Director of US Training and Leader Development

 In most churches, the small group is designed to welcome people into the church and build community.
 This is a worthy and important part of the spiritual formation pathway, but the small group cannot do everything from welcoming a person into community to developing them for leadership.

 The goal here is to give you some freedom to say, “that’s ok.”
 There is a place for both small groups and discipleship groups.
-The following table highlights 12 differences between small groups and discipleship groups:
+The following table highlights 12 differences between a small group and a discipleship group:

 |Small Groups||Life on Life Missional Discipleship Groups|